pomle/megamanjs/README.md

         npm test

     The test suite begins with running a Mocha unit test in Node.
-After that a Chrome window should open running an integration test followed by a system test.
-Lastly test coverage output is stored in `./test/coverage`.
+After that a Chrome window should open and run a browser test.

-* When adding scripts to project, add them to [`script-manifest.json`](https://github.com/pomle/megamanjs/blob/master/src/script-manifest.json) and regenerate.

-        npm run generate

-####Running locally in Chrome without web server (discouraged).

-To run project locally without a web server, Chrome needs to be started with `--allow-file-access-from-files` flag.

-* Windows

-        "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files

-* OSX

-        open -a "Google Chrome" --args --allow-file-access-from-files

 ## Contributing

 Contributions are welcome.